TsuyoshiUshio/sample-go-kafka/Readme.md

-# KEDA Azure Storage Queue Trigger Samples
+# KEDA Azure ServiceBus Trigger Samples

-Sample program for sending/receiving queue and KEDA v2 Azure Storage Queue Trigger.
+Sample program for sending/receiving queue and KEDA v2 Azure ServiceBus Trigger.

 # How to run the sample